MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

    rm ./weblogic-deploy/bin/*.cmd
    ```

-   Clean up the WDT installer:
+1. Use the following command to clean up the WDT installer:

    ```bash
    rm weblogic-deploy.zip